taalimflow-tech/app.TaalimFlow/replit.md

     - Proper role verification before allowing access to admin features
     - Updated logout function to redirect users to appropriate login page based on role
     - Bottom navigation correctly shows/hides admin features based on user role
+    - **TESTED AND WORKING**: Admin users are automatically logged out and redirected to admin login panel if they try to login through student panel
+    - System enforces strict role-based access with proper session management and user redirection